cyberconnecthq/social-verifier/README.md

 #### Verifying

 After posting the gist, you can call `githubVerify` to link your address with your Github account.
-You can check the list of verified mappings in [Connect List](https://github.com/cyberconnecthq/connect-list) repo.
+You can check the verified information by using [CyberConnect API](https://docs.cyberconnect.me/cyberconnect-api/endpoints/identity).

 ```ts
 import { githubVerify } from "@cyberlab/social-verifier";